greglank/greglank.github.io/ai.md

 ### Ethical Principle #2: Never While Playing

 These AI-driven models should only be used as study tools outside the game, *never while playing*.
-Using outside assistance during play (whether AI, human, or otherwise) is strictly against the rules of poker and endangers the fundamental existence of the game.
+Using assistance from an agent (whether machine or human) during play is strictly against the rules of poker and endangers the fundamental existence of the game.
 As someone who greatly enjoys the game of poker, I feel very strongly about this point!

 ## Project Description: Hole Card Predictor